owodolab/py-graspi/README.md

 * **py_graspi_command_line**: How to print out Py-Graspi's calculations of connected components, descriptors, visualizations of graph, etc of provided input files via command line.

 ## Translate Image File Into Truncated .txt File (KM)
+1. make sure you have py-graspi installed: pip install py-graspi
-1. Make sure you cd into py_graspi directory first.
+2. Make sure you cd into py_graspi directory first.
 2. The command line format to translate an image file into its truncated .txt file is as follows:
 ```
 python img_to_txt.py {pathname of image file} {Resize calculation amount}